snk11/fdf/README.md

 # INTRODUCTION
 ```
 This is an application using a graphic lib written in C (minilibx).
-the application take a map of coordinates in argument and it draw the result in a window.
+the application take a map of coordinates in argument and it draws the result in a window.
 ```

 # MAKEFILE